2012 National League Championship Series: Game 6

 Strong pitching by starting pitcher Ryan Vogelsong helped the Giants to a 6–1 victory.
 The Giants became the first team since the 2008 Boston Red Sox to come back from a 3–1 deficit to tie the series (although the 2008 Red Sox would lose Game 7), and first in the National League since the 2003 Florida Marlins.

 After Marco Scutaro drew a one-out walk in the first, Pablo Sandoval doubled over the head of Jon Jay as the center fielder got turned around fighting the sun and shadows during the twilight start.
 Scutaro scored on Posey's groundout to third to give the Giants a 1–0 lead and the NL batting champion his first RBI of the series.
 Brandon Belt tripled to right-center leading off the second.
 Gregor Blanco struck out swinging and Brandon Crawford was intentionally walked.
 With Crawford trying to steal second on the pitch, Vogelsong chopped a ball that shortstop Pete Kozma could not handle as Belt scored.
 One out later, Scutaro doubled to left to score and Sandoval singled on the 10th pitch from Chris Carpenter to score Scutaro to put the Giants ahead 5–0.

 Ryan Vogelsong exceeded his career high by one with nine strikeouts, and the San Francisco Giants took a 5–1 lead over the St. Louis Cardinals through six innings.
 The only baserunner Vogelsong allowed was a one-out walk to Matt Carpenter in the first, until Daniel Descalso's broken-bat single to center with two outs in the fifth.
 Pete Kozma also singled before Vogelsong got pinch-hitter Skip Schumaker to ground out to first.
 Allen Craig's single in the sixth drove home Carlos Beltrán, who doubled with two outs, for the Cardinals' only run.

 Chris Carpenter was replaced after allowing six hits and five runs, three unearned, in four innings.
 He walked two and struck out six.
 Matt Carpenter replaced Matt Holliday at first base in the St. Louis lineup and batted second when the left fielder was scratched about 45 minutes before first pitch because of lower back tightness.
 Allen Craig shifted from first to left field, and Beltrán slid back a spot to third in the batting order, while playing right field.

-The Giants got one more run in the eighth on Ryan Theriot's RBI single off of Edward Mujica with two on, the run charged to Mark Rzepczynski.
+The Giants got one more run in the eighth on Ryan Theriot's RBI single off Edward Mujica with two on, the run charged to Mark Rzepczynski.

 The 10 unearned runs allowed by the Cardinals in the series were the most in NLCS history, according to STATS LLC.